matiasbn/luckyseven-project-1/README.md

 truffle(development)> var contract = Lucky7FrontEndFunctions.at('0x5b1869d9a4c187f2eaa108f3062412ecf0526b24')
 ```

 Now you can access easy to the contract functions, which will save you a lot of time typing.
-You'll have to do this EVERYTIME you migrate a new contract.
+You'll have to call auxiliaryScript.js EVERYTIME you migrate a new contract.
+You can as well do it manually, but i think this way is faster.
+You choose.

 Open (another) console windows, go to the luckyseven directory and run:
 ```
 npm run dev
 ```

-It will open yout browser and redirect you directly to the dApp page.
+It will open your browser and redirect you directly to the dApp page.
 You should see something like this:
 ![dApp front end](https://ipfs.infura.io/ipfs/QmZmRBM66VWGerrsE9XkdPadsNcopdWrfibxtwoNAp2UPN)